chandanmohan50/Introduction-to-C-Sharp/README.md

 # Introduction-to-C-Sharp weekly assignments implementation
-Introduction to C# Programming and Unity -- Universit of Colorada
+Introduction to C# Programming and Unity -- University of Colorada